SirRamEsq/SmartShape2D/README.md

 This is done by use of the RMSmartShapeAnchor2D node.

-# Current State of the Tool
-The tool already appears to be quite useful, and is mostly complete.
-However, until it is being utilized by others it is difficult to say.
-Therefore, I would consider this tool to be beta at the moment.

 # Keyboard Controls
 - Cycle through texture indices of a vertex
   - Mouseover a vertex and MOUSEWHEEL up or down to increment / decrement the texture index